blhmr/BareDB/README.md

     return 0;
 }
 ```
+Of course you can read `main.c` to see how all the functions work!

 ## Examples

 See the examples directory for usage examples.
+(Coming soon)

 ## Contributing